franzinc/openssl-build/README.md

 * Microsoft Visual Studio 2015 was used for the build.
 * Cygwin `make`, `bash` and various other tools
+* `NASM` is needed for the build.
+The included installer (version 2.11.05) was downloaded from https://www.nasm.us/ and this snapshot is here for convenience.
+We recommend you get the latest version from them.

 ## Building